 Women’s Refuge statistics

-Women’s Refuge is New Zealand’s most significant family violence organization with a 39-year history of providing comprehensive services for women and children.
+Women’s Refuge is New Zealand’s most significant family violence organization with a 40-year history of providing comprehensive services for women and children.

-60% of Women’s Refuge clients are 36 years old.
+56% of Women’s Refuge clients are under 36 years of age.

-Women’s Refuge receives just over 60,000 calls to its Crisisline every year.
-This means we answer a crisis or information call every nine minutes, every day.
+Women’s Refuge receives an average of 82,000 calls to its Crisis/Support lines every year.
+This means we answer a crisis or information call every nine minutes of every day.

-We have 1073 staff, with 417 paid staff and 656 unpaid or volunteer staff.
+In 2013 we had 821 staff with 477 unpaid or volunteer staff.
 Half of our workers – paid or unpaid – identify as Māori.